graphcore-research/bess-kge/docs/source/API_ref/bess.rst

    **Figure 1**.
 Entity table sharding across :math:`n=3` workers.

-The entity sharding induces a partitioning of the triples in the dataset, according to the shard-pair of head entity and tail entity.
-At execution time (for both training and inference) batches are constructed by sampling triples uniformly from each of the :math:`n^2` shard-pairs.
+The entity sharding induces a partitioning of the triples in the dataset, according to the shardpair of head entity and tail entity.
+At execution time (for both training and inference) batches are constructed by sampling triples uniformly from each of the :math:`n^2` shardpairs.
 Negative entities, used to corrupt the head or tail of a triple in order to construct negative samples, are also sampled in a balanced way to ensure a variety that is beneficial to the final embedding quality.